 - and much more.

 The editing process focuses on making the article or document easier to understand.
 An editor makes the article flow better to help your audience understand it better.
-During the editing process, a person might have structural changes, rewrites and remove or add in more content in their article.
+During the editing process, a person might have structural changes and rewrites, and they might remove or add more content to the article.

 Is Proofreading A Good Career?

 Proofreading is a great career that’s currently in high demand.
-If you are great at catching grammatical errors in articles, proofreading could be an amazing work from home jobs to make money from home.
+If you are great at catching grammatical errors in articles, proofreading could be a fantastic work-from-home job for you.

 There are many benefits to becoming a proofreader.
 Some of the benefits are listed below.

-- You can work from home and create your own schedule.
+- You can work from home and create your schedule.